A comparison theorem for semi-abelian schemes over a smooth curve

 \subsection{Local embeddings with Frobenius and cohomological descent}

 ~~ \\

-In this section we define several categories of semi-simplicial local embeddings with additional structures which are adapted to the constructions we have in mind.
-We also prove that they satisfy the assumptions of a categorical lemma providing a canonical way of gluing local constructions.
+In this section, we define several categories of semi-simplicial local embeddings with additional structures which are adapted to the constructions we have in mind.
+We also prove that they satisfy the assumptions of Lem. \ref{CBdescent2}, which provides us a canonical way of gluing local constructions.